ngardiner/ngardiner.github.io/openwrt-wha.md

 ### Network Utilization

 Be aware that the method proposed in this document will result in a permanent 44100KHz uncompressed rtp stream multicast across the network.
-Even during times where the audio inputs are
+Even during times where the audio inputs are not transmitting anything, the stream will continue to be broadcast and the individual sound devices will continue to be active.

 This can cause significant issues for networks where Wireless clients are connected.
 In this configuration, we have used an isolated VLAN for wired-only entertainment devices and PCs, on which the receivers and central broadcast server sit.
+If wireless clients are connected to this network, they will receive a stream of rtp data at a rate of 174kbps each, causing unnecessary load.

 ### Diagram